maxbrunet/archsible/roles/arch_chroot/README.md

-# arch-chroot
+# arch_chroot

-Reproduce the behavior of the [`arch-root` script](https://wiki.archlinux.org/index.php/Change_root#Using_arch-chroot) for Ansible by mounting the api filesystems and making `/etc/resolv.conf` available from the chroot.
+Reproduce the behavior of the [`arch-chroot` script](https://wiki.archlinux.org/index.php/Change_root#Using_arch_chroot) for Ansible by mounting the api filesystems and making `/etc/resolv.conf` available from the chroot.

 ## Requirements